simp/pupmod-simp-freeradius/REFERENCE.md

 Data type: `Optional[String]`

-Content for the `clients.conf` file if not creating clients individualy
+Content for the `clients.conf` file if not creating clients individually

 Default value: `undef`